 But, as user-experience quantifying pioneer Saur writes: “Errors in statistics have a way of cancelling themselves out.
 It is likely that many responses that are “forced” into higher numbers will be cancelled out by those forced into lower numbers.”

-Whatever you do when it comes to the design of your questionnaire, focus first and foremost on asking the right questions in the right way so that you can compare results from one survey to the next, and from one organization or geographic location or division or team to the next.
+Whatever you do when it comes to the design of your employee survey, focus first and foremost on asking the right questions in the right way so you can compare results from one survey to the next, and from one organization or geographic location or division or team to the next.

 At WorkTango, we’re revolutionizing how the world’s most forward-thinking companies engage and inspire their people.
 We offer the only Employee Experience Platform that enables meaningful recognition and rewards, supports alignment through goal setting and feedback, and offers actionable insights through employee surveys.

 WorkTango is built for the world we live in and the world we want – where priorities become clear, achievements are celebrated, and employees have a voice.
 So if you’re ready to make work lives better, schedule a demo today.